 banner.jpg

-NAMIBIAEARTH.JPG The aim of this webpage is to provide organized botanical knowledge of Namibia's indigenous flora.
-It is not just another digital list of plants, but part of our extensive database that has been ongoing for more than thirty years.
-Only verified and/or new information from literature, herbaria and our extensive field work and collections is added online so that the information is as accurate as possible
+This is part of our BRAHMS database that has been ongoing for more than thirty years.
+Verified and/or new information from literature, herbaria and our extensive field work and collections are added regularly.
+The information is inconsistent across the accepted species partly because of lack of research on many Namibian taxa.

 Rapid access options to the database can be found below.
 Use Browse for full text, map and image searches.